hachyderm/community/community.hachyderm.io/content/en/docs/hachyderm/hashtags.md

     is not limited to Hachyderm or even Mastodon instances in general.
   * Existing posts using the hashtag can be used as a guide for what details to include in your post.
-    * As a general rule, you'll want to include the domain, the reason why, and screenshots to substantiate.
-The use of screenshots may vary, though, depending on the nature of the content being reported via this tag.
+    * As a general rule, you'll want to include the user or domain, the reason why, and screenshots to substantiate.
+The use of screenshots may vary, though, depending on the nature of the content being reported.
 * [FediHire](https://hachyderm.io/tags/FediHire)
   * Should **_only_** be used for job posting and job seeking.
+  * This tag is followed by both those posting and applying for jobs across the Fediverse.
   * Existing posts using the hashtag can be used as a guide for what details to include in your posts.

-#### Adding tags to the moderated, reserved list <!-- omit from toc -->

-To append hashtags to the above list, please submit a PR or email us at [admin@hachyderm.io](mailto:admin@hachyderm.io).
-In order for a tag to be listed in this section, it must be shown to:

-* Have a narrow, consistent purpose across the Fediverse
-* Have an existing, broadly socialized, expectation of use

 ### Hachyderm reserved hashtags